What is a bone biopsy?

 - Fever or chills

-- Redness, swelling, bleeding, or other drainage from the biopsy site
+- Redness, swelling, bleeding, or other fluid leaking from the biopsy site

 - Increased pain around the biopsy site

 You may go back to your usual diet and activities unless your healthcare provider advises you otherwise.
-Your provider may ask you to avoid strenuous physical activity for a few days.
+Your provider may ask you to stay away from strenuous physical activity for a few days.

-Your healthcare provider may give you more instructions after the procedure, depending on your particular case.
+Your healthcare provider may give you more instructions after the procedure.